TwemlowsEmrys/Bash-Ransomware/README.md

 # Setup

-Install flask for server.py
+Install flask for server.py (pip install flask)

-chmod +x MagnusLocker.sh
+sudo ./build.sh

 sudo ufw allow 1337/tcp

+host the relevant files in the web root /var/www/html such as index.html and MagnusLocker once compiled